-Let us consider regions of stable confinement for a single particle and investigate the dependence on the a.c. voltage frequency.
-For each value of the frequency, the confinement region is limited by upper and lower values of the charge-to-mass ratio $Q/m$ (Fig.~\ref{sumnjp}).
-In a similar manner, for each value of the charge-to-mass ratio $Q/m$ the confinement region is limited by lower and upper frequencies.
-Beyond that region the trap cannot confine particles.
+Let us consider the regions of stable confinement for a single particle and investigate their dependence on the a.c. voltage frequency.
+No matter the frequency value, the confinement region is limited by upper and lower values of the charge-to-mass ratio $Q/m$ (Fig.~\ref{sumnjp}).
+In a similar manner, the confinement region is limited by lower and upper frequencies, regardless of the value of the charge-to-mass ratio $Q/m$.
+Beyond this region the trap cannot confine particles.
 By increasing the dynamical viscosity of the medium, the confinement region becomes wider.
-As an example, Fig.~\ref{sumnjp} shows the results of simulations for two different values of the viscosity: $\eta = 1.7 \ \mu$Pa $\cdot$ s (squares) and $\eta = 17 \ \mu$Pa $\cdot$ s (circles).
-Dissipation of dust particles kinetic energy in case of a low value dynamical viscosity of the medium is lower, and therefore velocity and kinetic energy of a particle are larger due to the electric field.
-For higher particle velocities, the boundary frequency should be higher in order to prevent particle escape out of the trap at half--cycle of the a.c. voltage.
-The results of calculations presented in Fig.~\ref{sumnjp} demonstrate that by using quadrupole dynamic traps it is possible to confine particles with larger mass and dimensions, with respect to the situation of low pressure plasmas of RF or d.c. glow discharges.
+As an example, Fig.~\ref{sumnjp} illustrates the results of simulations for two different values of the viscosity: $\eta = 1.7 \ \mu$Pa$\cdot$s (squares) and $\eta = 17 \ \mu$Pa$\cdot$s (circles).
+Dissipation of the dust particles kinetic energy in case of a low value dynamical viscosity of the medium is lower, therefore the velocity and kinetic energy of a particle are larger due to the electric field.
+For higher particle velocities the boundary frequency value should be higher, in order to prevent particle escape out of the trap at half--cycle of the a.c. voltage.
+The results of calculations presented in Fig.~\ref{sumnjp} demonstrate that by using quadrupole dynamic traps it is possible to confine particles with larger mass and dimensions, compared to the situation of low pressure plasmas of RF or d.c. glow discharges.